 To get a good idea of how to successfully recruit Vietnamese employees, make sure you check out our Guide to Hiring in Vietnam.

 Vietnam has put significant efforts to improve its legal and institutional framework.

 The regulatory system in Vietnam is supported by an open business environment, transparent investment policies, and favorable profit-based incentives for enterprises.

 Generally, the Enterprise Law and Investment Law of 2015 are fundamental laws that govern the incorporation and operation of companies in Vietnam.

-These laws have standardized individual’ carte blanche to do business in permitted business areas and reduced a broad array of administrative hassle to enterprises.
+These laws have standardized individual’ carte blanche to do business in permitted business areas and reduced a broad array of administrative hassles to enterprises.

-Moreover, the private and FDI sectors have received preferable conditions also by virtue of these laws.
+Moreover, the private and FDI sectors have received preferable conditions also under these laws.